cookies-xor-cream/HugoTest/content/posts/poetry/testing/giving_up_means_meeting_halfway.md

 ---

-We've got a minute and an hour hand,
-But I need to count the seconds down,
-Till I lose dizziness and can try to stand,
-And accustom to these vacant frowns.
+We've got a minute and an hour hand, but I need to count the seconds down, till I shake the spin and try to stand, and accustom to these vacant frowns.

-Please stop festering the asking,
-Please stop playing these games,
+Please stop festering the asking, please stop playing these games,
-I'm not looking for some tempest,
-That's going to need to be tamed.
+I'm not looking for some tempest, that's going to need to be tamed.

 For future reference,
-Pick your answers from this list:
+pick your answers from this list:
 Vacant,
 Vacant,
 Vacant,